Knio/dominate/README.md

 td(raw('<a href="example.html">Example</a>'))
 ```

-Without the raw call, this code would render escaped HTML with lt, etc.
+Without the raw call, this code would render escaped HTML with lt, etc. The behavior of the previous block of code is the same as `td_element.innerHTML="<a href="example.html">Example</a>"` in JavaScript.

 SVG